james-udacity/fullstack-nanodegree-vm/vagrant/catalog/README.md

 The item catalog uses Mozilla Persona for authentication and authorization.

 Any email account that can receive an email can be used with this service.
+MongoDB is already installed in the Vagrant image, start it by executing `sudo mongod &` Make sure to do that before running the next line.
 BEFORE the first run, make sure to populate the database by running `python initalize_db.py`.
-MongoDB is already installed in the Vagrant image, start it by executing `sudo mongod &` That tells the MongoDB Server to run until explicitly stopped.
+That tells the MongoDB Server to run until explicitly stopped.

 And starting the server by executing `python /vagrant/catalog/application.py`